Freelance Statistics 2025: Number Of Freelancers & Market Size

 Other major concerns of the employees were managing an irregular income, managing irregular work, managing expectations with clients, and more.

-Here are the top challenges of working freelance according to employees.
+According to employees, the top challenges of working freelance are as follows:

 • Finding enough work: 66%